Dimtemp/AzureDataFactory/lab-31-sql-ha.md

 	![Picture 16](images/dp-3300-module-77-lab-01.png)

-3. Click on the Azure SQL Database that was created in Lab 3.
+3. Click on the Azure SQL Database that was created  in the previous exercise.
 An example is shown below.

 	![Picture 17](images/dp-3300-module-77-lab-02.png)